Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Introduction

-Except for a few Bayesian estimation procedure \cite[e.g.,][]{hazra2018bayesian}, most other rainfall modeling approaches estimate the unknown model parameters through the maximum likelihood estimator (MLE).
-The MLE is the most widely used parameter estimation procedure due to its nice asymptotic properties like consistency and full asymptotic efficiency; it achieves the Cram\'{e}r-Rao lower bound when the sample size tends to infinity.
-However, the MLE is extremely sensitive to outliers and gets highly affected even in the presence of a single outlying observation \citep{strupczewski2005robustness,neykov2007robust, strupczewski2007robustness}. \cite{basu1998robust} propose a robust parametric estimation procedure, namely the minimum density power divergence estimator (MDPDE), where the estimates are obtained by minimizing a suitable density-based divergence measure, known as the density power divergence (DPD), over the parameter space.
-The DPD family is indexed by a tuning parameter $\alpha\geq 0$ and reduces to the well-known Kullback-Leibler divergence at $\alpha=0$; thus the MDPDE at $\alpha=0$ is nothing but the MLE and it provides robust generalization of the MLE at $\alpha>0$.
-One major advantage of the the MDPDE approach is that it does not need any nonparametric smoothing for the density estimation unlike other minimum divergence approaches \citep[e.g.,][etc.]{beran1977minimum,basu1994minimum}; as a result the MDPDEs are comparatively easy to implement in practice \citep{seo2017extreme}.
-Thus, the MDPDE approach has become quite popular in recent years and widely applied in several areas of scientific researches.
-For example, \cite{gajewski2004correspondence} consider the problem of estimating the source profiles from a pollution data collected at one receptor site; the corresponding error distribution is possibly a mixture instead of the Gaussian due to the varying meteorological conditions at the receptor and the MDPDE approach is seen to outperform the usual MLE.
-Based on both biological and statistical validations from simulated as well as real gene expression datasets, \cite{yuan2008partial} show that their proposed partial regression clustering algorithm, based on the MDPDE, outperforms other popular MLE-based clustering algorithms in Gene Ontology driven evaluation. \cite{seo2017extreme} use the MDPDE to estimate the changes in the magnitude and frequency of extreme precipitation at 60 weather stations in South Korea to determine the flood safety design criteria; their results provide decreased and adjusted values of the design rainfall compared to the MLE.
-While the MDPDE has been implemented in non-meteorological fields as well as in modeling extreme precipitation (e.g., annual maximum daily precipitation, precipitation above some high threshold), as of authors' knowledge, it has not yet been implemented in classical statistical meteorology (e.g., modeling monthly or annual rainfall).
+{ As an alternative to the existing robust parameter estimation procedures, \cite{basu1998robust} propose the minimum density power divergence estimation (MDPDE).
+Here, we obtain the estimates by minimizing a suitable density-based divergence measure, known as the density power divergence (DPD), over the parameter space.} The DPD family is indexed by a tuning parameter $\alpha\geq 0$, and the family reduces to the well-known Kullback-Leibler divergence at $\alpha=0$.
+Thus, the MDPDE at $\alpha=0$ is the same as MLE, and it provides a robust generalization of the MLE at $\alpha>0$.
+A significant advantage of the MDPDE approach is that it does not need any nonparametric smoothing for the density estimation like other minimum divergence approaches \citep{beran1977minimum,basu1994minimum}; as a result, MDPDE is comparatively easy to implement in practice \citep{seo2017extreme}.
+As a result, the MDPDE has been widely used in several areas of scientific research like pollution monitoring \citep{gajewski2004correspondence}, Gene Ontology \citep{yuan2008partial}, and meteorology \citep{seo2017extreme}.
+While \cite{seo2017extreme} used MDPDE for modeling extreme rainfall (annual maximum daily rainfall, precipitation above some high threshold), as of authors' knowledge, it has not yet been used in classical statistical meteorology literature (e.g., modeling monthly or annual rainfall).